moschotto/SmartHomeLipoDischarger/README.md

 4. Finaly open the HomeKit APP on your iPhone/iPad/Apple TV and pair the new device(s).
 Use my default pairing code "11112222" or the homespan default pairing code "46637726".
 The code can be changed in the setup routine.

 Note:
 If you delete the sensors within HomeKit, the discharger keeps its pairing information.
 This leads to problems when you want to re-add them (the device won't be discoverable anymore).
-Reset is possible via a browser.
+Reset is possible via a browser or via serial interace and the homespan CLI.
 Type in the following URL:

 "IP address of your ESP32/reset" i.e. 10.0.0.120/reset